 Mass scale environmental impact

-Increasing sea temperature is by far the biggest challenge the marine environment has faced since its existence.
+Increasing sea temperature is by far the biggest challenge the marine environment has faced since human studies began.
 These changes are having large-scale impacts such as the bleaching of global coral reefs — a result of increased thermal stress expelling the algae that lives within the animal and provides 90% of its energy — and the mass outward migration of important food fish such as salmon from an area, inhibiting food supply.

 Changes to organism physiology and behaviour